Armidale Teachers' College: Heritage listing

 The C. B. Newling Centre, formerly the Armidale Teachers' College, is of State significance.
 It was the first Teachers' College built outside the Sydney Metropolitan area to train country teachers for country service.
-The college played a significant role in the establishment of the University College of New England in 1938, leading to the establishment of the University in 1954.
+The college played a significant role in the establishment of the University College of New England in 1938, leading to the establishment of the University of New England in 1954.
 It is also physical evidence of the influential New England New State Movement and the role country politicians played during the 1920s and 1930s, particularly the Local Member of Parliament, D. H. Drummond, in the decentralisation of education.
 The New State Movement heavily influenced State politics between the 1920s and the 1960s, using political parties and dissatisfaction with services in regional areas, to further their attempts to secede from New South Wales.
 The Movement significantly improved infrastructure in the region, with the C. B. Newling Centre being the first notable example of their success.

-Architecturally, the Centre is representative of the Interwar Georgian Revival Style, built in the period of the Great Depression.
+Architecturally, the centre is representative of the Interwar Georgian Revival Style, built in the period of the Great Depression.
 The building includes a commanding entrance, with the main staircase leading to the first floor and auditorium.
 Within the building, there is the use of local Australian timbers, terrazzo steps and parquetry floors.
 The building is an important component of the townscape, and local residents still describe the buildings as "The College on the Hill" reinforcing its landmark value.
 It has also retained a high degree of intact, original fabric in major and lesser spaces.

 The notable gardens date from the early 1930s and, as such, are a rare and surprisingly intact representation of institutional gardening from that period.
 The garden features a mature parkland with pines, elms and poplars, sheltering rose gardens and other beds that are planted annually.
-The garden provides a magnificent setting for the Centre, in keeping with the building style and era.
+The garden provides a magnificent setting for the centre, in keeping with the building style and era.
 The gardens therefore provide the opportunity for studies of formal garden design and varied botanical specimens favoured during the 1930s.

 The memorials erected to students who fell during World War Two are a conscious statement of grief, participation and nationalism.
 As news was received at the college of the death of former lecturers and students, moving assemblies were held in the auditorium to commemorate their lives.
 At the end of World War Two, decisions were taken by staff and students to create a number of memorials, including: a small rosemary hedge, memorial gates at the entrance to the precinct, a remembrance book and later timber Honour Boards.
 These items remain within the grounds and the C.B.
 Newling Centre, in effect creating a war memorial relevant not just to the local population, but to the wider region.